 In Remote mode, all input signals must be provided from the second Master PLC.

-In Local mode, the 2nd and 3rd button set the speed of the Hand indicator.
+In Local mode, the 2nd and 3rd buttons set the speed of the Hand indicator.
 When any of the buttons mentioned is touched, its color turns to “red” to indicate the Set speed.
-While the “speed” is set, touching any of either “Up” or “Down” button turns Hand indicator in either clockwise (CW) or counterclockwise (CCW) direction respectively.
-Touching and holding any of Open or Close buttons opens or closes the Cabin door respectively.
+While the “speed” is set, touching any of either “Up” or “Down” button turns the Hand indicator in either clockwise (CW) or counterclockwise (CCW) direction respectively.
+Touching and holding any of the Open or Close buttons opens or closes the Cabin door respectively.
 The last rectangle image represents a Lamp, which can be turned on/off via an input signal.

 Figure 2 displays a typical DELTA PLC (Model DVP20SX2), which is used in this project to implement the 16 Floor Elevator simulator system.
 This brand and model of PLC has 8 digital I/O ports with some analog I/O ports.
 In this project, we are using only a few I/O digital ports of the PLC.
 For more information about this model of PLC, you may use the following link: